 Can I use vinegar to clean drink spills on hardwood?

 Diluted vinegar is sometimes recommended for general hardwood floor cleaning, but it is not ideal for fresh spills on furniture finishes.
 Vinegar is acidic and, over time, can dull some finishes.
-For emergency spill cleanup, mild dish soap and water used sparingly is usually safer.
+For emergency spill cleanup, mild dish soap and water used sparingly are usually safer.
 Always dry thoroughly afterward.

 How do I remove old water rings from a wood table?